Crytek: Since 2014: Restructuring, new leadership, CryEngine V, and latest games

 In June 2014, reports surfaced that Crytek had missed wage payments and withheld bonuses for Crytek UK and Crytek USA employees, and the company responded that it was in a "transitional phase" as it secured capital for future projects, with a particular emphasis on online gaming.
 In July 2014, Crytek announced a strategic deal where the rights to Homefront including Homefront: The Revolution and the Crytek UK staff were transferred to Koch Media.
 The team continued its work on the game as the new Deep Silver Dambuster Studios.
 Crytek USA was restructured to remain an engine support team while development of Hunt: Horrors of the Gilded Age was transferred to Crytek.

+Crytek announced the next iteration of the engine branded CRYENGINE V on 22 March 2016.

-On 20 December 2016, Crytek announced that their studios in Hungary, Bulgaria, South Korea and China would be shut down.
-On 7 March 2017, Crytek sold Crytek Black Sea to Sega and The Creative Assembly.
+On 20 December 2016, Crytek announced that its studios in Hungary, Bulgaria, South Korea, Turkey and China would be shut down.
+However, Crytek sold Crytek Black Sea to Sega and The Creative Assembly in March 2017 and stated to retained offices in Istanbul to operate Warface in Turkey in 2018.
+In December 2017, Crytek announced a partnership with new cryptocurrency CryCash for use in rewarding gamers and esports betting; an initial coin offering was planned that month.
 On 28 February 2018, Crytek announced that Cevat Yerli was stepping down as chief executive officer (CEO) of Crytek, with his brothers, Avni and Faruk Yerli, taking over the company's leadership as joint CEOs.
 Cevat continues to support the company as an advisor and major shareholder.
-Crytek announced the next iteration of the engine branded CRYENGINE V on 22 March 2016.

 Crytek released Hunt: Showdown (utilising the fifth generation of the CryEngine) in 2019–20.
 The company has also worked on three virtual reality projects, namely The Climb for the Oculus Rift, The Climb 2 for the Oculus Rift and Oculus Quest 2, and Robinson: The Journey for the PlayStation VR, Oculus Rift and SteamVR.
 Arena of Fate was cancelled after Crytek's restructuring which saw the game's developer Crytek Black Sea sold.
+In February 2019, Warface's development team split from Crytek Kiev and formed Blackwood Games to continue working on the game.

 In July 2021, German tabloid BILD reported that the Chinese Internet company Tencent was attempting to buy Crytek for over €300 million via a European subsidiary.

 In 2021, the Creative Services team responsible for creating trailers won a Gold MUSE Award for The Dark Sight Trailer that promoted Hunt: Showdown.

-On 26 January 2022 Crytek announced the fourth entry of the Crysis franchise, but the game was put on hold in 2025 followed by another round of layoffs.
+On 26 January 2022, Crytek announced the fourth entry of the Crysis franchise, but the game was put on hold in 2025 followed by another round of layoffs.